ruoqingsun/ComplexNetwork/Meeting notes - 20160322.md

 All data within one months: Q, A, timestamp, user ID, reached/badges/reputation.

 ##b.
 Questions to be solved
-i.
-In-degree, out-degree distribution ii.
-Assortativity: how experts, professionals and newbies are connected.
+* In-degree, out-degree distribution
+* Assortativity: how experts, professionals and newbies are connected.

 #2.
 Subgraph
 ##a.
 Data